anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 The main goal of zkCell Network is: break down the barriers between web2 & web3, and let people seamlessly switch to web3.

-In 3 months, We expect user could enjoy *convenient& innovative account management solution* and *asset management of non-compromised privacy* within ZkCell Network.
+In 3 months, We expect user could enjoy *convenient& innovative account management solution* within ZkCell Network.

 Strategy：